 Advantages of Geothermal Heating The onset of fall signals a prime time to start thinking about heating your home during the cold winter months.
 According to the Department of Energy, a regular family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The key to saving energy and money is to look into energy efficient improvements for your home.
 A Medina geothermal home comfort system utilizes the abundant source of free solar heat energy stored in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the experts at WaterFurnace, most systems are easy to install in either new or retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to dispense conditioned air through the Medina home or business.
 Although the initial investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a traditional system.
-In many cases, the monthly savings that an energy-efficient geothermal system offers will exceed any payments associated with the installation of the new system.
+For most homes, the payments connected with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most efficient heating and cooling systems available.
 Installation of a geothermal system starts with a visit from your Medina geothermal dealer.
 The dealer will measure your house, analyze your heating and cooling requirements and review your property to establish the best location for your loop system.
-If you own a home that does not have an existing duct system, your geothermal dealer can easily retrofit your home to include one.
+If your house doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and provide one.
 Once installed, a geothermal system needs less maintenance than a conventional heating and cooling system and functions more efficiently, delivering an amazing five units of energy per one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water costs.
 Another bonus -- geothermal systems don't rely on fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners receive added comfort, enhanced indoor air quality and less noise as they lessen their carbon footprint.
 To find a geothermal system that meets your needs, contact Sisler Heating & Cooling, Inc. today or talk to one of our experts at [[phone]].